mrpbennett/reddit_terminal/README.md

 ![IMAGE](misc/comments.png)

-### Tied of Ads or posts that Reddit thinks you may like?
+### Tired of Ads or posts that Reddit thinks you may like?
 Me too.

 This is a Reddit Aggregator that allows you to hardcode a list of subreddits that you're interested in.
 These can be added in the array within `api/index.js` called `SUBREDDITS` simply grab the subreddit name from the url and added it in there